This post may contain affiliate links. Please read our disclosure policy.

-large round plate of a pile of air fryer meatballs.
+Large plate with a pile of air fryer meatballs.

-Making meatballs from scratch is a delicious way to get a homemade meal on the table in no time!
+Making meatballs from scratch is my favorite way to get a homemade meal on the table in no time!
 Air frying them takes it one step further, adding an extra crunch on the outside while keeping the inside of the meatball moist and tender.
-Air fryer meatballs just can’t be beaten.
-Plus, air fryers are super easy to use and require less oil than frying up your meatballs in a skillet.

-This recipe makes meatballs sans marinara sauce.
-So, you can use them any way you like, whether it’s pairing the cooked meatballs with an Italian dish like Creamy Tomato and Basil Penne Pasta.
-Using them inappetizers like Cocktail Meatballs or Quick & Easy Meatball Sliders, or making Meatball Stroganoff.
+This air fryer meatball recipe makes meatballs without marinara sauce.
+So, you can use them any way you like, whether it’s pairing the cooked meatballs with an Italian dish like Creamy Tomato and Basil Penne Pasta, using them for Cocktail Meatballs or Quick & Easy Meatball Sliders, or making Meatball Stroganoff.

 Ingredients for Air Fryer Meatballs